bellamkondaprakash/neural-fun/kaggle-seedlings/README.md

 see https://www.kaggle.com/c/plant-seedlings-classification .
 I get
 0.987 accuracy score on the validation dataset by averaging predictions from three separate networks.
-Curiously, one of the three networks performs slightly better on its own (Xception with 0.988 accuracy).
+Curiously, one of the three networks performs slightly better on its own (customized Xception with 0.988 accuracy).

 The part of the code that controls the training of the neural networks is in the train_on_seedlings.py file.
 Run it using `python3 train_on_seedlings.py`